KOREA

 This multicultural hub offers diverse options of foreign cuisine, shopping, and nightlife.

-Itaewon (Photo by Hyemin Lee)
+Itaewon (Photo by Hyemin Lee/Stripes Korea)

 ---

-Lotte World Tower & Mall (Photo by 123RF)
+Lotte World Tower & Mall (File illustration)

 Lotte World Tower & Mall